 has an extension called

 diskConfig that enables you to control how the

 cloud server disk is partitioned when servers are created, rebuilt, or

 resized.
 There are two modes: manual and auto.

 - Auto: The server is built with a single partition the size of the target disk.
 The file system is automatically adjusted to fit the entire partition.
-This keeps things simple and automated.
 AUTO is valid only for images and servers with a single partition that use the EXT3 file system.
 This is the default setting for applicable Rackspace base images.

 - Manual: The server is built using whatever partition scheme and file system is in the source image.
 If the target disk is larger, the remaining disk space is left unpartitioned.
 This enables images to have non-EXT3 file systems, multiple partitions, and so on, and enables you to manage the disk configuration.

-Manual disk mode creates a 20 GB partition for the OS, so unless you need more than 20 GB of space you should use manual mode as this will decrease the server build time significantly.
-You can also extend the partition manually post-build.
+Manual disk mode creates a 20 GB partition for the OS.
+Unless you need more than 20 GB of space, use manual mode because it decreases the server build time significantly.
+If necessary, you can extend the partition manually post-build.

 Continue the conversation in the Rackspace Community.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License